angra007/AANetworking/README.md

 # AANetworking

-AANetworking is a network framework written in Swift 2.2.
+AANetworking is a network framework written in Swift 3.
 The original idea of the design was inspired by a talk on https://www.objc.io/.
-The design has been furter extended to use Operation Queue, Caching, Image Download.
+The design has been furter extended to and to implement POST Request, Operation Queue.
+Also the deisgn has been updated

 # Using it in your project
 1. Create a Resource.